i-pi/i-pi/docs/src/tutorials.rst

 properties of interest have converged.
 Using gnuplot, we can plot the relevant graphs using:

 .. code-block::

-   > gnuplot > p ’./tut1.md’ u 1:3 # Plots column 1, i.e. current
+   > gnuplot -persist  -e "plot 'tut1.md' u 1:3" # step vs conserved quantity
-   simulation step, > p ’./tut1.md’ u 1:4 # against columns 3, 4, 5 and
+   > gnuplot -persist  -e "plot 'tut1.md' u 1:4" # step vs temperature
-   6, > p ’./tut1.md’ u 1:5 # i.e. conserved quantity, temperature, > p
+   > gnuplot -persist  -e "plot 'tut1.md' u 1:5" # step vs potential energy
-   ’./tut1.md’ u 1:6 # potential energy and kinetic energy
+   > gnuplot -persist  -e "plot 'tut1.md' u 1:6" # step vs kinetic  energy

 This will show that the conserved quantity has only a small drift upwards, the kinetic and potential energies have equilibrated, and the thermostat is keeping the temperature at the specified value.
 We have therefore specified a sufficiently short time step, chosen the thermostat parameters sensibly, and have equilibrated the properties of interest.
-Therefore this stage of the simulation is done, and we are ready to start the *NPT* run.
+Therefore this stage of the simulation is done, and we are ready to continue with the second part and start the *NPT* run.

 .. _part2: